 With careful iron management and the use of erythropoietin, over 90% of patients can enjoy energy levels that come from having a normal red blood cell count.

-People with chronic kidney disease and those on dialysis can experience loss of bone minerals, including calcium and phosphorus.
+People with chronic kidney disease (CKD) and those on dialysis can experience loss of bone minerals, including calcium and phosphorus.
 The calcium and phosphorus can also mix together, get hard and build up (forming calcifications) in the small blood vessels of the feet, intestines and heart.
 This condition can lead to amputations, abdominal pain, gangrene of the intestines and heart failure.
-The cause of bone disease and calcifications come about due to the mix of dietary calcium, phosphorus, vitamin D and a hormone called PTH (parathyroid hormone).
-PTH is secreted by four small glands located on the surface of the thyroid gland in the neck.
+These complications are due to the mix of dietary calcium, phosphorus, vitamin D and a hormone called PTH (parathyroid hormone).

 Even when patients limit foods that are high in phosphorus, they would still have a high phosphorus level if they didn't take their phosphorus binders.
 The binders prevent the body from absorbing the phosphorus from the foods eaten.